 When Huddersfield first faced Leeds in 1998, both home and away matches were high scoring affairs for the men in blue and amber.
 Two tries for both Francis Cummins and Marcus St Hilaire gave Graham Murray’s side a 54-4 result at Headingley before a 13 try thrashing at Alfred McAlpine Stadium helped the Rhinos continue a six match winning streak towards the end of the league season.

-Over the next three seasons, Leeds recorded wins both home and away against the Giants, who finished bottom in all of the four campaigns before their relegation to the Northern Ford Premiership in 2002.
+Over the next three seasons, Leeds recorded wins both home and away against the Giants.

 Huddersfield remained unbeaten home and away against the Rhinos throughout the 2012, 2013 and 2014 Super League seasons, winning five matches and drawing once.
 Their best performance during that time came at the John Smith’s Stadium in 2012 when captain Danny Brough posted 20 points to help his side to a 48-24 victory.
 The Giant’s also scored a combined 72 points in both league matches against Leeds a year later in 2013 when they lifted the League Leaders’ Shield (32-8 at home and 40-18 at Headingley).

 Overall, Leeds have played Huddersfield in the league 188 times, winning 106 of them (56%).
 In the Super League era, when the Giants first joined in 1998, Huddersfield only won one regular season match in the first eleven years (excluding 2002 when they played in the Northern Ford Premiership).

 The Rhinos’ longest unbeaten record at both home and away came between 2004 and 2009 as Leeds won 12 matches; their biggest win of that period coming in 2005 when Richie Mathers, Chris McKenna and Chev Walker all scored twice in a 54-10 win.